dealing with grief and loss

 • tiredness

-You might notice some big changes in the sorts of things you do or don’t do.
-After a big loss, some people feel like doing a whole lot of nothing.
+We can also experience changes in what we do.
+Some people don’t feel like doing much.
 They can have trouble finding the energy to keep up with day-to-day life.
 They might not want to see their family and friends, or withdraw from doing things they enjoyed.
+This could include not wanting to attend community events or gatherings.

-Other people find that keeping busy helps them to get through the day.
+Other people find that keeping busy helps them get through the day.
+They might get into work, or study, hobbies, or even taking up new activities.
+Everyone reacts differently and these are all normal responses.

 How long will this go on for?